cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

     // Abort the transaction unless the caller has the right to clean the query result abortTransactionUnless(authenticateCapability(queryId, queryCapability))

-    // Delete the query result from the the local, private store. privateStore.delete(queryResultPath(queryId))
+    // Delete the query result from the local, private store. privateStore.delete(queryResultPath(queryId))
 }
 ```